I have to admit, when I first started my photography business, the last thing I thought about was how to get testimonials from customers.

 What’s Stopping You From Collecting Testimonials?

-When I talk to some of the photographers in my Prime Focus mentoring program, and ask them if they collect testimonials from their photography clients, the answer is often something like, “not yet, but I’ve been meaning to…”
+When I talk to some of the photographers in coaching calls, and ask them if they collect testimonials from their photography clients, the answer is often something like, “not yet, but I’ve been meaning to…”